 Like many other amendments passed in other states on that day, it was a stealth amendment.
 It was promoted as a simple ban of same-sex marriage.
-However, in reality, it prohibited same-sex marriages, civil unions, and domestic partnerships.
-Loving, committed, same-sex couples were recognied only as "legal strangers" -- as mere roommates without protections for themselves and their children.
+However, in reality, it prohibited same-sex marriages, civil unions, domestic partnerships, and any other form of recognition of loving, committed same-sex relationships.
+Such couples were recognized only as "legal strangers" -- as mere roommates without protections for themselves and their for children.

 Responses to the ruling were predictable: